BOOKMARK THIS WEBSITE

 Whatever snack foods your family settles on, the winning treats should meet several criteria: 1.
 They should be foods that kids enjoy.
 2. They should be simple enough for kids to prepare by themselves.
 3. They should be made with basic, readily available ingredients.
 4. They should be easy-to-eat finger foods.
 5. They should not take longer to make than they take to eat.
 (Exceptions to this rule would be foods such as baked goods that can be made ahead in batches and stored.)

-For those days when even a few minutes is too long to wait, keep a supply of nutritious instant snacks on hand--fresh fruits, canned fruit, raisins, peanut butter and crackers, chips and salsa, dry cereal and milk, granola bars, muffins, graham crackers, pretzels, bagels, and yogurt.
-And if you don't want your kids munching on candy or sweets, just don't keep any in the house.
+For those days when even a few minutes is too long to wait, keep a supply of nutritious instant snacks on hand--fresh fruits, canned fruit, raisins, peanut butter and crackers, dry cereal and milk, granola bars, muffins, graham crackers, pretzels, bagels, and yogurt.

-On this page you will find suggestions for snacks that meet the above criteria, and they can all be prepared by school-age kids with little supervision.
-One or two of these treats might even tempt Mom or Dad to have some fun making and eating them, too.
+Below you will find suggestions for nutrient-rich snacks that are a delicious source of vitamins and minerals.
+They can all be prepared by school-age kids with little supervision.
+Even Mom and Dad will be tempted to have fun making and eating these snacks!

 Inside-Out Pizza